 |RSSON GPA Scale for Admission Criteria|

-Applicants must meet the expected HESI A2 entrance composite score of 75 or above as an admission requirement for entry into the BSN program.
+Applicants must meet the expected HESI A2 entrance cumulative score of 75 or above as an admission requirement for entry into the BSN program.
 Refer to the HESI A2 Admission Assessment Policy.

 BSN Sophomore level nursing course, NU 250/Introduction to Nursing is required Spring semester after provisional acceptance and prior to Fall entry.
 Successful completion of this course is required as part of the provisional acceptance with completion of all RSSON prerequisites for Fall entry into the BSN program but does not guarantee continued progression in the BSN program.